 In Isfahan, Doogh and Gooshfil (a savory beverage based on yogurt with a sweet) is a famous snack.
 After visiting Imam square, head to Chah Haj Mirza Tea House to taste this salty and sour snack.
 Beryan (minced fatty meat) in Azam restaurant in Isfahan, is the food that every local will suggest to you.

-Likewise, Shiraz, Kashan, Yazd and many other cities have their local foods.
+Likewise, Shiraz, Kashan, Yazd and other Iran destinations have their local foods.
 If you love tasting new flavors, ask the planner to suggest you the best restaurants in every city.